QCD thermalization: Ab initio approaches and interdisciplinary connections: Big picture questions and outline of the review

-In Section~\ref{sec:interdisciplinary}, we elaborate further on some of these interdisciplinary connections.
-As we observe in Section~\ref{sec:fermi}, amongst the first such connections to be noted is the strikingly similar behavior of the QGP and unitary Fermi gases.
-In Section~\ref{sec:earlyuniverse}, \ref{sec:bosegas} and \ref{sec:gravity-CGC}, we outline the qualitatively similar early-time Glasma dynamics to other overoccupied systems, from inflationary dynamics in the early universe to those of overoccupied ultracold Bose gases to a quantum portrait of black holes as highly occupied graviton states.
-In the case of the correspondence of the Glasma to overoccupied Bose gases, we discuss in Section~\ref{sec.nonthatt} and \ref{sec:scaling}, quantatitatively identical non-thermal attractors, suggestive of a classification of far-from-equilibrium systems into universality classes analogous to those for critical phenomena~\cite{Hohenberg:1977ym}.
-An exciting development is the advent of state-of-the-art cold atom experiments that can provide deep insight into such universal dynamics.
+In Section~\ref{sec:interdisciplinary}, we will address the question of the interdisciplinary connections of the thermalization process in heavy-ion collisions to that of other strongly correlated systems across energy scales.
+A striking similarity of strongly correlated flow in heavy-ion collisions to that of unitary Fermi gases was already noted shortly after the discovery of the QGP perfect fluid.
+The Glasma likewise shares common features with other overoccupied systems across energy scales, from inflationary dynamics in the early Universe to a quantum portrait of black holes as highly occupied graviton states to those of overoccupied ultracold Bose gases.

-Powerful interdisciplinary connections are also observed between the chiral magnetic effect and non-equilibrium dynamics in strongly correlated systems.
-The continuing development of powerful lasers also offer great promise in the precision study of anomalous currents off-equilibrium.
-Finally, but not least, are the deep emerging connections of the thermalization process to the physics of entanglement both in holography and in table top cold atom and condensed matter systems.
-These interdisciplinary connections are briefly outlined in Section~\ref{sec:QED} and \ref{sec:entanglement}.
+A concrete example of the influence of interdisciplinary ideas is that of the turbulent thermalization process underlying the non-thermal attractor in the Glasma, which has been widely discussed in the context of reheating in the early Universe following inflation~\cite{Micha:2004bv,Berges:2008wm}.
+The latter in turn is, in the perturbative high-momentum regime, a relativistic generalization of weak wave turbulence in fluids~\cite{zakharov2012kolmogorov}.
+In the non-perturbative infrared regime, the Glasma attractor is nearly identical to that of overoccupied cold atomic gases, sharing the same scaling functions and exponents in a wide spectral range~\cite{Berges:2014bba}.
+This is suggestive of a classification of far-from-equilibrium systems into universality classes analogous to those for critical phenomena close to equilibrium~\cite{Hohenberg:1977ym}.
+An exciting development with cross-disciplinary potential is the use of state-of-the-art cold atom experiments to provide deep insight into such universal dynamics~\cite{Prufer:2018hto,Erne:2018gmz,glidden2020bidirectional}.

-We end the review in Section~\ref{sec:conclusions} with a brief summary and outlook to future developments in our understanding of thermalization in QCD.
+The search for effective theories far from equilibrium is also a major research direction in the theory of complex systems ranging from understanding entanglement to information loss and thermalization of closed quantum many-body systems, with insights to be gained from ``tabletop" atomic and condensed matter systems~\cite{Eisert:2014jea}.
+On the other end of the energy scale are the connections to black holes and string theory with respect to general questions regarding the scrambling of information~\cite{Lashkari:2011yi,Maldacena:2015waa} and the unitary dynamics underlying black hole formation and evaporation~\cite{Hawking:1974rv,Hawking:1976ra,Page:1993wv,Penington:2019npb,Almheiri:2019psf,Almheiri:2019hni}.